FansDB/docs/docs/scenes.md

 <div class="annotate" markdown>
 1. In cases where scene description is not in English, add a translated version below it.
-1. Do not add details that have Unicode characters used for stylistic purpose.(1) Except for emojis.
+1. Do not add details that have Unicode characters used for stylistic purpose.[^5](1) Unicode emojis are allowed.
 </div>
 1. This is to prevent various Unicode characters that use weird fonts.
-Different characters from various alphabets is allowed.
+Different characters from various alphabets are allowed.

 ## Links